 Day 2 was different in that it rained.
 And rained.
 And rained.
 Then it stopped raining, but only long enough for someone to say “hey it’s stopped rai…” and then it would rain again.
 Not just drizzle either: hard, persistent, torrential rain of the sort, the locals helpfully pointed out, that was pretty much unknown in northern Sardinia.

 And here’s the thing: it wasn’t so bad.
 James had recently cycled across Scotland so was not chickenhearted about rain.
-On the other hand it was very close to the top of the list of things I didn’t want to have to deal with and I had spent a good time fretting about it and hoping it didn’t happen.
+On the other hand it was very close to the top of the list of things I didn’t want to have to deal with and I had spent a good deal of time fretting about it and hoping it didn’t happen.
 I know, pathetic right?
 But I put on my waterproofs, fixed a smile on my face, thought at least it’s warm and managed to more or less enjoy it.

 Lunch was a sandwich which we ate sitting on a wall in the middle of nowhere.
 In the rain.
 Laughing.